 The Company recognizes that wastewater generated and ultimately discharged by the Company's office and households need to be handled properly for the safety and health of people.
-Otherwise, employees,
+Otherwise, employees, customers and communities may be affected.
+The Company may also be penalized by the regulator for non-compliance to rules and regulations.

-The Company has adopted appropriate wastewater facility in its effluents by using detention pond.
+The Company has adopted an appropriate wastewater facility in its effluents by using a detention pond.
 It likewise has to regularly monitor wastewater quality being discharged and may adopt other wastewater technologies as the rules and regulations may further require.
-It continually adopts "treat-at-point source" strategy.
+It continually adopts a "treat-at-point source" strategy.
+The company has adopted a septic tank system to handle its domestic wastewater discharge.
+Siphoning services via an accredited hauler will be utilized once the tank requires it.